oscdoctest/Qi-Docs/docs/Qi_Types.rst

 ``string namespaceId``
   The namespace identifier
 ``int skip``
-  An optional value representing the zero-based offset of the first QiType to retrieve.
+  An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified, a default value of 0 is used.
 ``int count``
-  An optional value representing the maximum number of QiTypes to retrieve.
+  An optional value representing the maximum number of SdsTypes to retrieve.
 If not specified, a default value of 100 is used.

 **Response**